suffolklibraries/lgc/content/collections/events/mini-mansions-03-12.md

 postcode: 'IP4 2BE'
 content_area:
   -
-    type: heading
-    attrs:
-      textAlign: left
-      level: 3
-    content:
-      -
-        type: text
-        text: 'What to expect'
-  -
     type: paragraph
     attrs:
       textAlign: left
     content:
       -
         type: text
-        text: 'Explore the collections and galleries together through play, stories, craft and science activities designed to encourage development, communication and curiosity about the world around us.
-The theme for June is ‘The Alphabet’.'
+        text: "Join our interactive sessions for children aged 2½\_ – 4 and their parents, grandparents and carers.
+Explore the collections and galleries together through play, stories, craft and science activities designed to encourage development, communication and curiosity about the world around us.
+The theme for December is ‘Seasons’."
   -
     type: paragraph
     attrs: